 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership.
-A lease is classified as an operating lease if it does not transfer substantially all the risks and
+A lease is classified as an operating lease if it does not transfer substantially all the risks and rewards incidental to ownership.

-1.14 Significant judgements and sources of estimation uncertainty (continued) rewards incidental to ownership.
 When a lease includes both land and buildings elements, the entity assesses the classification of each element separately.